aktdude/CSC520/Assignment5/README.txt

 This is the README report associated with filter.py There is another readme that came with the data collection, so that it is not confused.

+This program takes in the data set and aims to classify the data as either spam or ham.

 Statistics:
 Total Messages in Data Set: 5574
 Total Spam Messages: 747